cosmo-ray/yirl/CODE_OF_CONDUCT.md

 # Our Responsibilities

-Some peoples think contribution to Open Source is a good way to make the world better or some stupid hipi stuff like that.
+Some peoples think contribution to Open Source is a good way to make the world better or some stupid hippi stuff like that.

 We're here to remember them, this is wrong, we're all doom, and useless.